NTD-Modelling-Consortium/LF/README.md

 # LF

-Along with files included in the C++ code folder, the gsl library is used so will need to be installed.
+Along with files included in the `src` folder, the gsl library is used so will need to be installed.
 The installation process for gsl is described [here](https://coral.ise.lehigh.edu/jild13/2016/07/11/hello/).

 Alternatively on macOS you can install gsl using homebrew: `brew install gsl`

 ### Compiling

-From within `C++ code` folder the following command should be run in the terminal in order to compile and run simulations:
+From within `src` folder the following command should be run in the terminal in order to compile and run simulations:

 ```
 g++ -g -I. -I./tinyxml -I/usr/include -I/Users/matthewgraham/gsl/include -L/Users/matthewgraham/gsl/lib -Wall -O3 -std=c++11 -lm -lgsl -lgslcblas \*.cpp tinyxml/\*.cpp -o transfil_N